Living with Tree Squirrels

 Tie a 2-foot band of sheet metal around the trunk of the tree about 6 feet off the ground.
 Make sure that there are no nearby launching sites from which they can jump to the tree.

 Never use sticky substances designed to trap animals permanently when they touch or walk on them.
-Sticky substances and glue traps are inhumane.
+Sticky substances and glue traps are very inhumane.
 Terrified animals sometimes tear off their legs and skin trying to escape.
 Sticky substances and glue traps also put pets, birds, and other wildlife at risk of getting fatally stuck.

 Chicken wire is unobtrusive and bendable and can solve many squirrel issues.
 Place ordinary chicken wire over plants and on the ground’s surface where squirrels are digging to store food for the winter.
 The openings in the wire will be big enough for plants to grow through.
 Wherever unwanted squirrel gnawing is discovered, a piece of chicken wire can be used, even on the top of a gate or over roof shingles.
 Smooth rocks placed around plants in the ground or in pots look attractive and will deter squirrels from burying their treasures in that location.